Shahad142/Lexsense/README.md

 - **Interactive Knowledge Graph** — Visualize AI terms and the relationships between them in an explorable graph interface powered by Cytoscape.js.
 - **Multilingual Support** — Full support for English, Arabic (RTL), and French, with language-aware display and layout.
 - **Contextual Explanations** — Each term includes definitions, usage examples, and notes on semantic nuance.
-- **Translation Quality Flags** — Highlights terms where existing translations are considered unclear, misleading, or culturally imprecise.
+- **Translation Quality Flags** — Highlights terms where existing translations are considered clear & Adopted / Needs Simplification / misleading
 - **Term Relationships** — Explore how concepts connect to one another (e.g., *Neural Network → Deep Learning → Model*).
 - **Clean, Minimal UI** — Built with Tailwind CSS and smooth Motion animations for a polished, distraction-free experience.